Oracle Rumble Race Info

 Parking & Transportation

 50M, the first leg of the 50M relay, and 50K participants will park within Oracle State Park in and near the Oak Woodland Park area.
-Crew and spectators are also encouraged to park here and then walk north on the paved road for 1/4 mile to the Group Use Site which will be the finish line for all events.
+Crew and spectators are also encouraged to park here and then walk north on the paved road to the Group Use Site which will be the finish line for all events.

 Half Marathon and 12K participants should park at the Oracle Justice Court at 1470 N. Justice Dr. Oracle, AZ 85623.
 There will be free shuttles to take you a few miles to Oracle State Park (and also return you to your vehicle after the event).
 These shuttles are for participants only.
 Make sure to leave extra time before the start so you’ll have time to catch the shuttle and make it to the starting area.
 All of the details of parking, and everything else you need to know for race morning, will be available in the Participant Guides which will be emailed and posted closer to the event date.